Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-7.md

 **What to use for PostKit:** React Context or Zustand are both reasonable.
 Zustand's persistence middleware makes the storage requirement easy to satisfy in one place.
 Context keeps your dependencies minimal.

+> I don't think context is a good choice here.
+The AI has other criteria or might be looking at the problem beyond my bias?

 The choice is yours — but make it deliberately, and understand why.

 Knowing your options is only half the problem.
 Knowing which question to ask is the other half.
 A conversation with AI or a teammate can surface the right tool quickly — but only if you know what to ask for.
 Read the requirements: PostKit needs data shared across multiple views, and posts must survive a browser refresh.
 Those two facts tell you what to look for — a global state solution with persistence support.
 The tool that fits is a research question.
 The requirement that defines the need is not.